queryluke/masseffect-5e-data/text/en/manual/making-an-attack.md

 creatures (typically those larger than Medium) have melee attacks with a greater reach than <me-distance length="5" />, as noted in their descriptions.

-Instead of using a weapon to make a melee weapon attack, you can use an unarmed strike: a punch, kick, head-butt, or similar forceful blow (none of which count as weapons).
+Instead of using a weapon to make a melee weapon attack, you can use an unarmed strike: a punch, kick, head-butt, or similar forceful blow.
 On a hit, an unarmed strike deals bludgeoning damage equal to 1 + your Strength modifier.
-You are proficient with your unarmed strikes.
+You are proficient with your unarmed strikes and your unarmed strikes count as weapons.

 #### Gun strikes <v-chip color="info" x-small>new</v-chip>
 Instead of using a melee weapon to make a melee weapon attack, you can use your ranged weapon, hitting a target with the butt of